 When you volunteer at a community service organization like the Y, you can have a lasting impact on the community.
-Whether it’s coaching a youth league, serving on a committee, giving back to the community through Togetherhood, or offering administrative assistance, you receive the satisfaction in knowing that your time is truly well spent and appreciated.
+Whether it’s coaching a youth league, serving on a committee, or offering administrative assistance, you receive the satisfaction in knowing that your time is truly well spent and appreciated.
 All volunteers are invited to an annual recognition event.

 The Y welcomes interns to join our team.
 College student should check with the school to see if an internship at the Y will help you earn college credit!